dx-games-1339/ironbound/docs_v30.md

 - All active wounds with name, stage, current charges, and max charges displayed as a progress bar
 - Hunger stage with current charges and max charges
 - All other active status effects with their current state
-- Loyalty (player-controlled characters only)
+- Loyalty (NPC characters have loyalty towards their NPC faction, animals in most cases have 100% loyalty which can not decrease)

 This applies equally to animals.
 Once an animal is in the Located state for the player's faction, its full status — wounds, hunger, charges — is visible.
 Dead characters in the Located state display all status effects frozen at the moment of death.